 - 1. Fosters an environment of mutual respect and trust among colleagues and team members. - 2.
 Considers carefully the impact of actions to create a positive effect on others; offers constructive guidance, encouragement, and support. - 3.
-Considers carefully the impact of actions to create a positive effect on others; offers constructive guidance, encouragement, and support. - 4.
+Role-models integrity, honesty, humility and personal responsibility. - 4.
 Seeks to advance the profession through self-development and learning, and through sharing learning with others. - 5.
 Actively seeks and incorporates feedback.